 Ricci, Isolina (2006).
 Mom's House, Dad's House for Kids: Feeling at Home in One Home or Two.
 Dr. Ricci adapts her classic book and provides older children and parents practical advice to build resiliency and move forward.
-The introduction to parents gives great suggestions for how to incorporate these skills into daily life.

 Winchester, Kent & Beyer, Roberta (2001).
 What in the World Do You Do When Your Parents Divorce?
 A Survival Guide for Kids.
 Written in simple, direct language this book answers questions that kids might have about how divorce will change their family.